AA Pension Scheme

 An update on the arrangements in place to support the benefits you have built up in the Scheme.

-To help us understand how our plans are developing, the Scheme Actuary carries a detailed check of the Scheme’s finances at least once every three years — a process called a valuation.
+To help us understand how our plans are developing, the Scheme Actuary carries out a detailed check of the Scheme’s finances at least once every three years – a process called a valuation.
 This process compares the funding target with the money that is building up in the Scheme from contributions and investment returns (its ‘assets’).
-The valuation also helps us to identify and agree, with the AA, on the level of contributions the Scheme needs to receive to support the benefits that members have built up.
+The valuation also helps us to identify and agree with the AA on the level of contributions the Scheme needs to receive to support the benefits that members have built up.

 In the years between valuations, the Scheme Actuary provides us with less formal updates.
 These updates do not go into the same level of detail as a valuation, but they allow us to monitor changes in the funding level and take any steps that might be appropriate.

-There is other information we want to bring to your attention.
+This document also contains other information we want to bring to your attention.
 The noticeboard section includes a reminder about the dangers of pension scams and how you can keep your benefits safe, and the importance of making sure we hold up-to-date information about you and the people who matter to you.

-If you have any questions about this update, or if you need more information and can’t find what you need on the Scheme website, please get in touch
+If you have any questions about this update, or if you need more information and can’t find what you need on the Scheme website, please get in touch.

 Steve Delo

-Chairman of the Trustee
+Chairman of the Trustee Board

 background image